-A new law (under the title "Investment Control Act") has just entered into force.
+EU State Aid Approvals A twelfth measure consisting of aid in the form of a one-time bonus to subside wage costs covering holiday entitlements of employees on short-time work schemes in sectors that where affected by mandatory closures between November 2020 and March 2021.
+The estimated total budget of the scheme is EUR 95 million (2 June 2021).
+Foreign Investment Restrictions A new law (under the title "Investment Control Act") has just entered into force.
 The new law replaces the current regime (one specific provision in the Foreign Trade Law).
-Key amendments of the law are, inter alia, the following: (i) low ering the current 25% threshold (acquisition of voting rights) to 10% in following particularly sensitive areas: defense products and technologies; operation of critical energy infrastructure and critical digital infrastructure (in particular 5G infrastructure); water; operation of systems that guarantee data sovereignty in Austria; R&D in the area of pharmaceutical products, vaccines, medical devices and personal protection equipment; (ii) obligation to apply for an authorisation has been extended to the target company (if the acquiring company fails to comply with its obligation); (iii) list of types of transactions will be extended (will also cover indirect acquisitions or asset deals).
-Even though the new law cannot be considered as a specific response to COVID-19, some of its provisions have been introduced against the background of the crisis (e.g., the inclusion of pharmaceutical products, vaccines, medical devices and personal protection equipment in the list of particularly sensitive areas that has been limited to 31 Dec 2022).

-The Austrian Federal Government set up an initial COVID-19 Fund of EUR 4 billion, to provide support to companies mainly in the form of loans with terms, conditions and termination provisions that are more favourable than those on the market.
-It subsequently added to that an additional EUR 36 billion package consisting of EUR 15 billion in emergency aid for particularly affected sectors; EUR 10 billion for tax deferrals and EUR 9 billion for quarantees and warranties for current loans of affected companies; and an additional EUR 2 billion working capital credit lines for affected exporting companies.
+Key amendments of the law are, inter alia, the follow ing: (i) low ering the current 25% threshold (acquisition of voting rights) to 10% in follow ing particularly sensitive areas: defense products and technologies; operation of critical energy inf rastructure and critical digital infrastructure (in particular 5G infrastructure); water; operation of systems that guarantee data sovereignty in Austria; R&D in the area of pharmaceutical products, vaccines, medical devices and personal protection equipment; (ii) obligation to apply for an authorisation has been extended to the target company (if the acquiring company fails to comply with its obligation); (iii) list of types of transactions will be extended (will also cover indirect acquisitions or asset deals).
+Even though the new law cannot be considered as a specific response to COVID-19, some of its provisions have been introduced against the background of the crisis (e.g., the inclusion of pharmaceutical products, vaccines, medical devices and personal protection equipment to 31 Dec 2022).
+Debt The Austrian Federal Government set up an initial COVID-19 Fund of EUR 4 billion, to provide support to companies mainly in the form of loans with terms, conditions and termination provisions that are more favourable than those on the market.
+It subsequently added to that an additional EUR 36 billion package consisting of EUR 15 billion in emergency aid for particularly affected sectors; EUR 10 billion for tax deferrals and EUR 9 billion for guarantees and w arranties for current loans of affected companies; and an additional EUR 2 billion w orking capital credit lines for affected exporting companies.
+Companies must have their registered office or a permanent establishment in Austria.
+Must carry out their "essential operational activities" in Austria, i.e., foreign activities must not be "more important" than those in Austria.